shader-slang/neural-shading-s25/hardware-acceleration/README.md

 ### Platform Compatibility and Runtime Issues

 Platform Support:
-- Windows and Linux: Both examples are supported, coopvec requires an Nvidia GPU.
+- Windows and Linux: Both examples are supported, coopvec requires an NVIDIA GPU
-- macOS: Neither example is currently supported
+- macOS: Only mlp-training is supported (uses Metal), coopvec is not supported

 Requirements:
 - Ensure shader files (.slang) are in the same directory as the executable